janko/janko.io/_posts/2026-05-26-extending-ruby-lsp-with-prism.md

 ## Closing words

 I had no prior experience with Prism or any other Ruby parser, so going into this was scary at first.
-But working with Prism was surprisingly intuitive, I could see why it became the canonical Ruby parser.
-I didn't expect needing to be so precise when defining the code, but it makes a lot of sense.
+But working with Prism was surprisingly intuitive — I could see why it became the canonical Ruby parser.
+I didn't expect to need to be so precise when inspecting node context, but it makes a lot of sense.

 The template resolution shown was simplified for the article.
 It doesn't handle controller inheritance, `:variants`, `:formats`, `:handlers`, alternative `view_paths` etc. For that it would need to call the actual controller to perform the view template lookup.
 I baked all this into my [pull request] to the Rails add-on, hopefully it will get merged :crossed_fingers: